HK HAUS

 Here we have a 16.5" HK416 with all the standard features and the added benefit of the longer barrel.

-On this 16.5" 416 the rear diopter sight has been replaced by a more compact, folding rear sight.
-The front sight folds forward into the handguard.
+Looking at the top of the handguard you see the rear diopter sight has been replaced by a more compact, folding rear sight and a front sight that folds forward into the handguard.

 French Special Forces Soldier Equipped With A 14.5" HK416